puppetlabs/puppet-docs/source/puppet/5.5/types/zfs.md

 _(**Property:** This attribute represents concrete state on the target system.)_

 The recordsize property.

+Allowed values:

-Valid values are powers of two between 512 and 128k.
+* powers of two between 512 and 128k

 ([↑ Back to zfs attributes](#zfs-attributes))